albertincx/html5game-two-castles/README.md

 # Two castles

-A browser game browser game written in modern javascript using canvas.
+A browser game written in modern javascript using canvas.
 Currently in development.

 ## Rules